huy1235588/Vaultrs/README.md

 ## 📖 Overview

-Vaultrs is a planned native desktop application for managing large-scale personal media collections (movies, books, TV shows, etc.).
+Vaultrs is a planned native desktop application for managing large-scale collections of any type (for example: media, books, photographs, scientific records, inventory, etc.).
 The goal is to build a system that can handle **10+ million records** smoothly without requiring servers, Docker containers, or complex infrastructure.

 ### Design Goals